 Most of the times, a collection company or agent ought not to blame, curse or distress you.
 Precisely, they cannot terrorize or harm you or your reputation or property.
 They are also required not to use any of the abusive or obscene words.
 Harassment is not at all acceptable in any way.

 Misleading representations and unfair practices

 How to deal with someone who scares you to Sue

-A creditor may threaten you to bring you under lawsuit so as to force you to pay the debts.
+A creditor may threaten you and bring a lawsuit against you so as to force you to pay the debts.
 According to law, collection agencies can sue those who are on debt along with additional interests and penalties.
-While dealing with such situation you need to know the following guidelines.
+While dealing with such a situation you need to know the following guidelines.

 - At first, you need to know whether the creditor is in legal guidelines.
 If not, it may be considered as harassment.

 - If it is a case of harassment you may file a complaint with FTC (Federal Trade Commission).
 If found guilty the creditor’s license may get canceled.

-- In addition to this, you may discuss your matte with creditor itself to resolve it.
+- In addition to this, you may discuss your matter with the creditor to resolve it.
 You may tell him that you have filed for bankruptcy.

 - You may send a letter to the creditor to no longer to contact you.
 According to laws, he may not contact you but may opt to sue you.